One of the states in the US having a lot of non-venomous snakes is Maryland.

 21. Northern Pine Snake

-Pituophis melanoleucus is a non-venomous species of snake that is also referred to as the Northern Pine Snake.
-This snake, a frequent rodent predator, has a unique ground color.
+Pituophis melanoleucus is a non-venomous species of snake, also known as the Northern Pine Snake.
+This snake is a frequent rodent predator and has a unique ground color.

 Among its favorite prey are moles.
 Eastern Pine Snakes can also consume eggs from different species.